GIScience/busability-lima-agile-2025/README.md

 Once you have successfully installed docker and runned docker compose, we will modify the docker compose file to begin with our analysis.

 Look for your docker-compose.yml file and open it.
-Now you will paste our [modified](busability/data_preprocessing/get_route_geometry_between_stops.ipynb) docker compose file.
+Now you will paste our [modified](busability/data_preprocessing/get_route_geometry_between_stops.ipynb) docker compose file into the docker compose file that you have pulled.

 Depending on which city you want to start with, you need to download the pbf file for [London](https://download.geofabrik.de/europe/united-kingdom/england/greater-london-latest.osm.pbf) or [Lima](https://download.geofabrik.de/south-america/peru-latest.osm.pbf).
 Copy the downloaded file into the docker directory and modify the name in line 51 of our docker file.
 The docker compose file will create the car and walking profiles.
 This may take some time, but it will be easier to create the isochrones for one country.